PowerShell/platyPS/docs/New-ExternalHelp.md

 ## DESCRIPTION
 Create External help file from platyPS markdown.

-You will get error messages, if provided input doesn't follow schema described in platyPS.schema.md
+You will get error messages if the markdown files do not follow the schema described in platyPS.schema.md

 ## EXAMPLES